MathisHammel/kara71.github.io/_posts/2019-04-07-SpamAndFlags-Fermat.md

 This challenge implements some protection against integer overflows : for multiplication and addition, it checks that the result is not less than the first operand.
 If we tried to use 6195341542 * 2977518503 in the function safe_mul, the program would detect the overflow since 10 < 6195341542.

 However, this protection is not perfect.
-For instance, computing 4 * 4611686018427387914 with `long long`s, the result is 40.
-Since the result is higher than the first operand, the execution continue normally and we have proven a flaw in the overflow detection.
+For instance, computing 4 * 4611686018427387914 with `long long` integers, the result is 40.
+Since the result is higher than the first operand, the execution continues normally and we have proven a flaw in the overflow detection.

 The exponentiation is implemented as the square-and-multiply algorithm, which uses only log(N) multiplication operations to compute a number to the power N, instead of N multiplications with a naive algorithm.
 This is nice because it means less verifications against overflows.